 Last but not least, we strongly advise all pupils to visit the country where the language is spoken and to practise speaking as often as they can.
-To this end, we would encourage pupils to take part in the exchanges we organise, France, a cultural and study visit to Paris (Third, Fourth and Lower Sixth), Germany (Second Year to Upper Sixth) and Spain (Third and Fourth Years).
-Students of Italian can take advantage of our strong links with our Italian partner school and, providing there is sufficient interest, a trip will be organised to Milan.
+To this end, we would encourage pupils to take part in the trips we organise: a cultural and study visit to Nice and the French Riviera in France (Third, Fourth and Lower Sixth), and the exchange with Germany (Second Year to Lower Sixth) and Spain (Third and Fourth Years).